 - Slap on that base coat!
 A good base coat will protect your nails and can help prevent chipping.

 - Apply your favorite color!
 Once your base is thoroughly dry, apply your free AF* nail polish.
 We’ve got you covered here!
 Check out our selection of colors.
 (Psst: buy a bundle and save a little cash!)
+Most of our polishes apply best in 2 thin coats.
 Make sure to cap the ends to seal the polish in.

 - Finish off that new color with a good top coat.
 This will lock in that polish and make it shiny, or matte if that’s your thing (we’ve got you covered there, too!).
 Be sure to cap the ends as well with your top coat.